PAXSTORE/paxstore-develop-sdk/README.md

 | 1248          | App base type is invalid                                     |             |

 ### getAppByPackageOrName
-Get app by packageName or appName.
+Get App information by packageName or appName.

 Note: packageName and appName should not be null at same time